What the right gets wrong about Tolkien

 Yeah, let's talk about that.

-You know, there's this sort of underdog story element of it where a lot of movements that feel as if they are counted out or that the establishment is against them or large forces are against them see themselves and kind of the Hobbits, or the Fellowship of the Ring, and Lord of the Rings, this sort of band of brothers and sisters battling a great evil.
+You know, there's this sort of underdog story element of it where a lot of movements that feel as if they are counted out or that the establishment is against them or large forces are against them see themselves in kind of the hobbits or the fellowship of the ring and Lord of the Rings, this sort of band of brothers and sisters battling a great evil.

 And so it really appeals to dissident movements and insurgent movements in that way.